nonomal/Fail2Ban-Report/Docs/Setup-Instructions.md

 This guide explains how to install **Fail2Ban-Report v0.5.0** from scratch.
 It covers the Web-UI setup, security hardening, backend configuration, and user management.

+>This guide assumes that you have downloaded the project to /home/USER/ and that the project folder is named Fail2Ban-Report-latest.
+Therefore, any copy commands or paths in this guide are based on this assumption.

 ---

 ## ✅ Requirements